NeuroTechX/ntx_slack_archive/general.md

  >Also, I think the current barrier to entry to all of this is that people don't know how to start recording &amp; processing biosignals, and don't have a good sense of the whole field. <#C3525BTBN|neurotechedu> should help out with both of these problems

+4/3/2017 5:40 PM

+ **maxim** :

+ >Piling up on this discussion - what would you say are the limitations of what you can do with Muse?